ShawnDriscoll/Planet-Matriarchy-RPG-Die-Roller/README.rst

 at this time.

-The Escape from Planet Matriarchy RPG was written by R. Joshua Holland.
+The Escape from Planet Matriarchy!
+RPG was written by R. Joshua Holland.
 Copyright 2021 - 2022, Total Party Skills.
 https://www.drivethrurpg.com/product/371424/Escape-from-Planet-Matriarchy